 Victoria, or just Vic., is a state in southeast Australia.
-Victoria is the most densely populated state in the country and the second-most populous.
-Victoria is the smallest state on the Australian mainland and it's bordered by Tasmania and Bass Strait to the south, South Australia to the west, New South Wales to the north and the Tasman Sea to the east.
+Victoria is the most densely populated state in the country and the second most populous.
+Victoria is the smallest state on the Australian mainland, and it's bordered by Tasmania and the Bass Strait to the south, South Australia to the west, New South Wales to the north and the Tasman Sea to the east.

 Victoria has an estimated population of 5.71 million, ranking second in the country, with a population density of 25 people per square kilometer or 64 per square mile, which also ranks 2nd in Australia.
 Victoria accounts for 25% of all Australians.

 Most of the people in Victoria are concentrated in the area around Port Phillip Bay, including the metropolitan area of the largest city, Melbourne.
-In fact, 75% of the state's population lives in Melbourne in the south.
-The greater Melbourne metropolitan area has an estimated population of 4.17 million.
+75% of the state's population lives in Melbourne in the south.
+The greater Melbourne metro area has an estimated population of 4.17 million.

 The founding Anglo-Celtic population of Victoria has been supplemented over the years by many migrants from southern and eastern Europe.
 There have also been waves of immigrants from Southeast Asia, the Middle East and the Horn of Africa.